-The desire to create music was first awaken in me when I discovered punk rock in my teenage years and fell for its uncompromising and intoxicating expressivity.
+The desire to make music was kindled inside me by punk rock in my teenage years when I fell for its uncompromising and intoxicating expressivity.
 Since then, I have played in several jazz, jazz-rock and electroacoustic bands as well string orchestras and other ensembles.
 My musical taste has developed to encompass a vast range of musical genres spanning jazz, electronic music, noise and drone as well as contemporary classical music.
 Along with it, I started to appreciate sound as a form of musical expression and I bought a portable microphone.
 Wherever I go these days, I take it with me and record sounds around me, exploring undiscovered soundscapes and finding joy in fascinating sonic phenomena.
-I play upright bass, bass guitar, piano and also compose and produce music and very much enjoy performing live.
+I play upright bass, bass guitar, piano and also compose and produce music and enjoy very much performing live.

 I am currently a member of the following bands or projects: